THE UNMUTUAL WEBSITE

-The next release came in 1986, where Channel 5 Video (who advertised under the banner "Videos for under £10") released the entire series, in the original UK transmission order, at two episdoes per tape (apart from Fall Out, which stood alone on the final tape).
+The next release came in 1986, where Channel 5 Video (who advertised under the banner "Videos for under £10") used 16mm prints to release the entire series, in the original UK transmission order, at two episodes per tape (apart from Fall Out, which stood alone on the final tape).
 The cassette artwork included one of the original blazers worn by Patrick McGoohan (the blazer being owned at that time by Peter Jones).

-Whilst this article is not intended to cover many non-UK releases, it is worth noting that the first release of The Alternative Chimes (erroneously called The Lost Episode) was released in 1984 by MPI video in the USA, who also released the complete series but with one episode per tape.
+Whilst this article is not intended to cover all of the non-UK releases, it is worth noting that the first release of The Alternative Chimes (erroneously called The Lost Episode) was released in 1984 by MPI video in the USA, who also released the complete series but with one episode per tape.

 The marketing for this MPI release always draws eyebrows, in that it used helicopter imagery not from the series!

-It was some time before this release was superceded, 1992 in fact, with the release of the 25th anniversary box set edition (individual releases of each tape within were also available), which included for the first time some bonus material: The Alternative Chimes episode, The Best of The Prisoner (a selection of clips) and The Prisoner Companion, a much-maligned US-produced documentary was released on VHS.
+It was some time before this release was superceded, 1992 in fact, with the release of the 25th anniversary box set edition (individual releases of each tape within were also available), which included for the first time some bonus material: The Alternative Chimes episode, and The Best of The Prisoner (a selection of clips).
+The same year, The Prisoner Companion, a much-maligned US-produced documentary was released on VHS.
 The set seems to have been manufactured twice, as some sets had sturdier card gold outer packaging than others.

 The individual tapes were repackaged (see below the two cover variants for tape 1) for the standalone releases.

 The series was also released, at a rate of one episode per disc, on Laserdisc, utilising the existing MPI video artwork for the USA release.